 There are several different techniques that people use to teach their children to relieve their tiny bowels and bladders in the toilet rather than in their pants.
 Here are the top five ways to get that poop and pee where it should be.

 This is the most intense way to train your little one to use the bathroom.
 Some versions call for just one day while others advise to set aside several days, but it really depends on your child’s level of development.
 To apply this method, you’ll need to spend every waking hour drilling with your child.
 Here are the general steps:

 - Let him go diaperless and drink lots of liquids.

-- Take him to the bathroom multiple times each hour (one program even calls for a middle-of-the-night run, but is thought to be very effective.
+- Take him to the bathroom multiple times each hour; the 3-day potty training method calls for a middle-of-the-night run, but is thought to be very effective.